A common query at The Law Offices of Sean M. Cleary is "What happens in a car accident when no ticket is issued to either party?"

 Involved in a Car Accident in Miami, Florida?
 We Can Help!

 Evidence of the traffic citation is inadmissible in court.
 So, whether or not the police cited the other driver is of no concern.
 The person who files a claim must argue successfully that the other driver was negligent, whether or not they were cited.To prove the claim, the plaintiff can use testimony from:

 - Traffic reconstruction experts

-It is a good plan, and it is free of charge, to have The Law Offices of Sean M. Cleary review your car accident case.
-You will understand your legal options and make an informed decision about how to proceed.
+The Law Offices of Sean M. Cleary can help you understand your legal options and make an informed decision about how to proceed.